JBetz/Dolphin-CEF/README.md

 # Dolphin-CEF

-Dolphin Smalltalk language bindings to the Chromium Embedded Framework (CEF) library.
+Dolphin Smalltalk language bindings to the Chromium Embedded Framework (CEF).
 This package is a rewrite and expansion of https://github.com/amaurel/dolphin-chrome-embedded, updated for Dolphin 7 and the current stable version of CEF (6045).

 ## Why Dolphin-CEF?
 For creating a custom browser on top of Chromium, or otherwise embedding web content inside of a native Windows app.